Skip to main content

 Gantiadi

-A high-altitude village in the Dmanisi municipality, Gantiadi is a place where ancient ecclesiastical history meets the rugged beauty of the Kvemo Kartli volcanic plateau.
+A high-altitude village in the Dmanisi municipality, known for its agrarian economy and medieval ecclesiastical history on the volcanic plateau.

 Village · Dmanisi municipality · Municipality in Kvemo Kartli